 There are plenty of world-class dining options offering a variety of global flavors throughout the Hudson Valley.
 Many feature CIA alumni, including Crew Restaurant & Bar (Thomas Kacherski ’01), Lola’s Café and Catering (Edward Kowalski ’98), and Essie’s Restaurant (Brandon Walker ’01).
 You can also see current students in action at CIA’s own outstanding restaurants right on campus—American Bounty Restaurant, The Bocuse Restaurant, Ristorante Caterina de’ Medici, and Apple Pie Bakery Café.

 Experience the History

 The town of Hyde Park offers several popular tourist destinations steeped in history.
 Visit the Franklin D. Roosevelt Presidential Library and Museum and see the gorgeous grounds, gardens, and trails where FDR lived.
 Enjoy the charming Val-Kill, Eleanor Roosevelt’s retreat that’s the only National Historic Site dedicated to a First Lady.
 And explore the Vanderbilt Mansion National Historic Site’s pristine property that boasts centuries-old trees and stunning Hudson River and Catskill Mountain views.

 Browse the Stores

 The Hudson Valley boasts hundreds of antiques stores, craft shops, and boutiques, along with brand name designer stores and outlets.
-There are a number of upscale malls and plazas along Route 9, including the Poughkeepsie Plaza six miles south of the CIA, and the Poughkeepsie Galleria and The Shoppes At South Hills, both about 10 miles from the college.
+There are a number of upscale malls and plazas along Route 9, including the Poughkeepsie Plaza six miles south of CIA, and the Poughkeepsie Galleria and The Shoppes At South Hills, both about 10 miles from the college.
 Further south (about an hour’s drive but well worth it!), the Woodbury Commons boasts one of the world’s largest collections of designer outlets.